PKU-PCNI/WiCo-MG/README.md

 If you use this simulation code package in any way, please cite the original paper [1] above.

+The model inference code has been released in this repository.
+The dataset and trained model weights will be made publicly available after the paper is formally published.

 Copyright reserved by the Pervasive Connectivity and Networked Intelligence Laboratory (led by Dr. Xiang Cheng), School of Electronics, Peking University, Beijing 100871, China.

-The data and model inference code are being organized and will be open-sourced soon.